ArmaghanSarvar/BIOF501-Project/README.md

 6. You can configure the parameters of Tigmint in 'config.yaml'.

 #### Manual Installation
-If the above automatic installation does not work for you, you can try a manual installation by running the following commands:
+You can try a manual installation by running the following commands:

 ```
 conda create --name tigmint_env python=3.6